aimeerivers/watchthis-home-service/ARCHITECTURE.md

 ## Vision

-WatchThis aims to solve the problem of sharing media content with friends by providing a dedicated platform where users can share videos, music, articles, and other media into their friends' "inboxes".
-When content is consumed, it gets marked as watched, creating a clean and organized way to share and track media consumption among friends.
+WatchThis aims to solve the problem of managing and sharing media content by providing a dedicated platform where users can organize media into custom lists and share content with friends.
+Whether saving videos for "watch later", curating collections, or sharing recommendations with friends, WatchThis provides a flexible and organized way to track and consume media.

+### Core Use Cases

+1. **Personal Media Management**: Save media to your own lists (like an enhanced "watch later" feature)
+2. **Friend Sharing**: Share media recommendations directly into friends' lists
+3. **List Organization**: Create custom lists to organize media by topic, mood, or priority
+4. **Watch Tracking**: Mark items as watched and track your media consumption

 ## Current State